STA-198-GLHLTH-298-Fall-2022/website/content/home/project.md

 **Note on reusing data sets from class:** Do not reuse data sets used in examples, homework assignments, or labs in the class.

-**The data you use must be able to be shared publicly.** Students will be allowed to post their projects after the end of the course on their own GitHub repos in order to be competitive for summer internships and other opportunities.
-You will not be able to use data for the project that cannot be posted online for public viewing.
+**The data you use must be able to be shared publicly.** Students will be allowed to post their projects after the end of the course on their own GitHub repos in order to be competitive for summer internships and other opportunities. *You will not be able to use data for the project that cannot be posted online for public viewing*.

 **You cannot make substantial changes to the proposed data set or questions of interest after the proposal revision deadline.**